The dynamic cell wall in the mycoparasitic fungus Trichoderma atroviride

 • Research into fungal cell wall enzymes for the environmentally friendly production of chitosan with a focus on their application in industry.

-• Gaining valuable insights into cell biology and enzymology
+• Gaining valuable insights into cell biology and enzymology.

-Funding Organisations
+Funding Partners

 Cooperation Partners